Guillermode20/quiz-app/README.md

 This project is a Django-based quiz application.
 It uses SQLite for the questions database, HTML for the webpages, and Bootstrap 5 for styling.

+This is a fork of my original project that replaces the local database with fetching trivia questions from the [Open Trivia Database](https://opentdb.com/).

 ## Technologies Used

 - **Django**: Backend framework